 Ever seen that episode of The Office when Michael tries to sign everyone up to a get-rich-quick scheme?

-I think I love this so much because in less than 2 minutes it perfectly sums up how pyramid schemes work.
+I love this so much because it perfectly sums up how pyramid schemes work in less than 2 minutes.

 The Mailbox Profits sales letter acts exactly like a chain letter that turns scam victims into scammers themselves.

 I’ve seen this many times before.
 Funnel X ROI, Instant Cash Solution and 6 Steps To Freedom all follow the same pattern – the only way you can ever make money with Mailbox Profits is if you dupe others into joining so they can, in turn, dupe others into doing the same.